pjq/ubuntu_docker/README.md

 =============
 A Dockerfile for Ubuntu practice

-A bleeding fresh ubuntu Dockerfile, good start to build your own Docker images.
+A bleeding fresh ubuntu Dockerfile for 18.04, good start to build your own Docker images.

 Remove all the containers